CMDLet’s

 1. whith the user still signed in, make a Screenshot of the Mapped Network-Drives and Printers

-2. Sign out the User in question & Log in as different user (Admin)
+2. Restart Device & Log in as different user (Admin)

 3. open the following path: